Showing that a store is secure

 Security is one of the main things to consider when opening an online store.
-Online stores are the points where people leave their most sensitive information: their names, addresses, and credit card details.
-That’s why it is necessary to be sure that all the data in your store is processed in a completely secure way and can’t be accessed by violators.
+When shopping online, people use their most sensitive information: their names, addresses, and credit card details.
+That’s why you need to ensure that all the data in your store is processed in a completely secure way and can’t be accessed by violators.

 Since Chrome is one of the most popular browsers, you risk losing potential customers.
 Users are not likely to place orders in a store that runs on an insecure website.